Find Affordable College Courses

-Liberal Arts & Humanities Schools in New York
+Liberal Arts / Sciences & Humanities Schools in New York

-In this state, Liberal Arts & Humanities is the 4th most popular major out of a total 38 majors commonly available.
+As a degree choice, Liberal Arts / Sciences & Humanities is the 4th most popular major in the state.

-Education Levels of Liberal Arts & Humanities Majors in New York
+Education Levels of Liberal Arts / Sciences & Humanities Majors in New York

 Liberal Arts / Sciences & Humanities majors in the state tend to have the following degree levels: